 Dear Members of the Southwestern Community,

-Our maintenance staff is currently conducting extra cleaning and disinfecting of the high touch areas in the Residences (e.g., elevators, stairwells, restrooms, common areas, etc.) in addition to the ongoing increased cleaning and disinfecting of these areas.
+Our maintenance staff has conducted extra cleaning and disinfecting of the high touch areas on campus (e.g., elevators, stairwells, restrooms, common areas, etc.) in addition to the ongoing increased cleaning and disinfecting of these areas.

 It is imperative that we all remain vigilant in our collective efforts to keep everyone safe and healthy.
-All of us should follow our public health officials' guidance by wearing a face covering, practicing social distancing, conducting good hygiene practices such as covering coughs and sneezes, washing our hands, and avoiding touching our faces.
+We all should follow our public health officials' guidance by wearing a face covering, practicing social distancing where appropriate, and using good hygiene practices such as covering coughs and sneezes, washing our hands, and avoiding touching our faces.
+Also, please do not come to campus if you are not feeling well and have any symptoms associated with COVID or another communicable disease.

 How to Stay Healthy and Reduce Your Risk: